ubiquity/ubiquibot/README.md

 - `name` is a human-readable name
 - `value` is number of seconds that corresponds to the time limit of the bounty

-`priority-labels` are labels for marking the priority of the bounty:
+`priorityLabels` are labels for marking the priority of the bounty:

 - `name` is a human-readable name